getcodestaff/hill-country-soft-water/src/content/qanda.md

 defaultState: "Texas"
 content:
   {
-    title: "CLEAN VALLEY WATER LAS VEGAS FAQ",
+    title: "WATER SOFTENER SAN ANTONIO FAQ",
     questions:
       [
-        "How long has Clean Valley Water in ${city}, ${shortState} been in business?", "Why Should I Test My Water in ${city}, ${shortState}", "How Can I Test My Water in ${city}, ${state}", "Isn’t my city water good enough in ${city}, ${shortState} without a Clean Valley Water filtration system?", "How does a Clean Valley water softening system remove hardness in ${city} Water?", "What kind of salt should I be using for my ${city} Water Softener?", "How often do I need to add salt to the backflush tank in ${city}?", "What maintenance is required for my ${city} Water Softener?", ],
+        "How long has Gaines Soft Water in ${city}, ${shortState} been in business?", "Why Should I Test My Water in ${city}, ${shortState}", "How Can I Test My Water in ${city}, ${state}", "Isn’t my city water good enough in ${city}, ${shortState} without a Gaines Soft Water filtration system?", "How does a Gaines Soft Water softening system remove hardness in ${city} Water?", "What kind of salt should I be using for my ${city} Water Softener?", "How often do I need to add salt to the backflush tank in ${city}?", "What maintenance is required for my ${city} Water Softener?", ],
     answers:
       [
-        "As of 2023, Clean Valley Water has entered its 8th year in business, while our manufacturer has been in business since 1947.
-We are proud of our story, and in 2023, Clean Valley Water will be expanding to our new ${city} office!",
+        "As of 2023, Gaines Soft Water has entered its 8th year in business, while our manufacturer has been in business since 1947.
+We are proud of our story, and in 2023, Gaines Soft Water will be expanding to our new ${city} office!",

         "We recommend testing your water in ${city}, ${state} to understand how hard it truly is, its current pH level, and an overall insight and tarting point perspective on the situation.
 Water is neutral at a pH level of 7, while the best-tasting alkaline rinking water pH level is 9.5.
 Contact us today about our state-of-the-art reverse osmosis unit that will deliver he best-tasting drinking water for you and your family.",